 Have Afternoon Tea

 This luxury hotel, built in 1908 in the Edwardian style, has been graced by many celebrities over the years.
-This now historic hotel was almost torn down back in 1965, but instead, it underwent a multi-million dollar renovation called “Operation Teacup”.
+(Be on the lookout for ghost sightings!)
+This now-historic hotel was almost torn down back in 1965.
+Instead, it underwent a multimillion-dollar renovation called “Operation Teacup”.

-If the architectural beauty and history aren’t enough to make you want to visit this hotel, then maybe the stories of ghost sightings or the afternoon tea tradition will.
+If the architectural beauty and history aren’t enough to make you want to visit this hotel, then maybe the exemplary afternoon tea tradition will.
 Sip on the original Empress Tea blend from dainty china while snacking on scones and other pastries and listening to live piano music.
+The Empress even has its own color-changing gin available for purchase, which turns shades of purple and blue thanks to the addition of the butterfly pea flower.

-Dress code is casually elegant, and reservations are strongly required.
-Of course, there are also other high tea experiences in Victoria that can be purchased from your cruise line’s shore excursion department if you’d prefer a more formalized tour option.
+The dress code is casually elegant, and reservations are strongly required.
+Of course, there are also other high tea experiences in Victoria that can be purchased from your cruise line’s shore excursion department.

 Related Post: Top Alaska Cruises to Book Now